balena-io/balena-cli/doc/cli.markdown

 please check the README here: https://github.com/resin-io/resin-cli .

-Use this command to preload an application to a local disk image (or Edison zip archive) with a built commit from Resin.io.
+Use this command to preload an application to a local disk image (or Edison zip archive) with a built release from Resin.io.
-This can be used with cloud builds, or images deployed with resin deploy.

 Examples:
   $ resin preload resin.img --app 1234 --commit e1f2592fc6ee949e68756d4f4a48e49bff8d72a0 --splash-image some-image.png